smantic/blog/content/posts/context.md

 database query and you don't have all day to wait, or want to guard against an error that would cause the request to hang infinitely.

-We create a context that has a timeout like
+We can create a context that has a timeout like:
 ```go
 import (
     "time"